spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

 ----

 *******************************
 5.2.
-Partner Institution Fields
+Classification Fields
 *******************************

+Partner institutions, collections, series, and sub-series are managed separately from individual items catalogued in Swallow.
+They are organized in hierarchical relationships, in which a partner institution has one or more collections, each collection has one or more series, and each series has one or more sub-series, and so on indefinitely.
+When an item is catalogued as belonging to a specific level of this classification, for example when an item is assigned to a series, the relevant collection and institution will also be automatically assigned to the item.

+**Examples of the classification structure:**

+    Concordia University (partner institution)
+        SGW Poetry Reading Series (collection)
+            Poetry 3 (series)

+    Concordia University (partner institution)
+        Ian Ferrier fonds (collection)
+            Words and Music (series)

+Below are the metadata guidelines for each classification level.

+**Partner Institution**

-**Partner Institution:** Select the name of the institution that the collection is affiliated with from the drop-down menu.
+Label (mandatory): Enter the name of the institution that holds the collection.
 For collections that are not affiliated with any institutions, enter “Community Collection”.
+This label will be used in the front-end applications.

+URI: Enter a URL or other permanent identifier if possible (e.g. Wikidata, institutional website).

+Description: You may enter a description of the institution if desired.

+**Collection**

+Label (mandatory): Enter title proper for a fonds or collection to provide sufficient information to identify and find the original resource, for example: Daphne Marlatt fonds.
+[3]_ This label will be used in front end applications.

+If the collection is not deposited in an institutional archive but has been made available by a community organization via Internet Archive or another open access repository, use the name of the collection provided by that organization.
+If there is no clear title provided to a collection, a title must be created at least two of the following:

+    * Name of individual(s) who created the collection
+    * Name of venue and place (town or city) of events documented in the collection
+    * Primary genre or descriptor identifying nature of events documented in collection
+    * Time span of the events documented in the collection *Platform where they are available

+Example: Christopher Hand, Zeke’s Gallery Montreal Reading Series, 2004-2007, via Internet Archive

+URI: Enter a URL or other permanent identifier if possible (e.g. Wikidata, collection website).

-**Contributing Unit:** Select from the drop-down menu, Contributing Unit Special, for example Collections and Rare Books (if available)
+**Contributing Unit:** Enter the Contributing Unit, for example, Collections and Rare Books (if available).

-**Source Collection:** Enter title proper for a fonds or collection to provide sufficient information to identify and find the original resource, for example: Daphne Marlatt fonds.
+**Source Collection:** This will often be the same as the Label entry: enter a title proper for a fonds or collection to provide sufficient information to identify and find the original resource, for example: Daphne Marlatt fonds.
 [3]_

 **Source Collection Description:** Copy/paste source collection description from online library catalogue into the corresponding field or develop one with your supervisor (it should include some interesting things about a collection, such as names of poets featured on artifacts, year of broadcast, etc.).